shawshank725/web-socket-spring-cloud-gateway/README.md

 2. **Run Backend Services in IntelliJ**:
    - Open the project in IntelliJ (or your preferred IDE).
+   - In the config-repo, open command prompt or git bash and initialize a git repository.
    - Start the services in this order:
      1. **Config Server** (port 8888)
      2. **Gateway** (port 9999)